coverclock/com-diag-hazer/README.md

            -u          Note unknown NMEA or UBX on standard error.
            -v          Display verbose output on standard error.

-# Dependencies

-The Hazer library itself is standlone other than for the usual standard C, GNU, and POSIX libraries.
-But gpstool is also built on top of the Digital Aggretates Corporation Diminuto library.
-Diminuto is a general purpose C-based systems programming library that supports serial port configuration, socket-based communication, and a passle of other useful stuff.
-If you don't build Diminuto where the Makefile expects it, some minor Makefile hacking might be required. (gpstool is an excellemt example of how to leverage Diminuto to get a lot done in not so much C code.)

 # Display

 When using the -E option with gpstool, so that it uses ASCII escape sequences